kyleplo/yesmam/README.md

 # yesmam

-Type (or speak) a question and (almost) always gett the response "Yes, mam!"
+Type (or speak) a question and (almost) always get the response "Yes, mam!"

 I know I spelled it wrong